CephalofairGames/frosthaven-faq/index.md

 **If there is a calculation, but no indication of the direction of rounding, what direction do you round?** Usually a calculation will tell you the intended direction of rounding.
 If it does not, assume it rounds up.

 **This scenario has a boss with a number of health thresholds.
-What happens if we reduce a boss below two of these at once - or even all the way to 0 health?** The first pending section must be resolved before anything else can happen.
-Often this will reset the boss's health to a certain amount; the intent is that they can't be killed by a single strong attack.
+What happens if we reduce a boss below two of these at once - or even all the way to 0 health?** The first pending section must be resolved before anything else can happen, and the boss isn't considered dead yet.
+Generally, these sections will reset the boss's health to a certain amount; the intent is that they can't be killed by a single strong attack.
 The section (or first section if there's more than one) needs to be resolved before anything else.

+**Do I need to kill enemies that have not yet spawned in order to beat a scenario with a goal of "When all enemies in it are dead"?** Yes.
+Enemies on set spawns for specific rounds are still considered "in the scenario" and must be defeated in order to fulfill that win condition.

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_71" class="page-number">7.1</a> Specific Scenario Questions

-**Scenario 0** Masteries cannot be completed in this scenario.
-This is a rule in the second printing.
+**Scenario 0** - Masteries cannot be completed in this scenario.
+This is a printed rule in the second printing.

 **Scenario 1** - Although the City Guards don't take turns, they expire "end of next turn" conditions (such as Disarm and Immobilize) on Initiative 50.